DerekLai0109/ai_challenge_taiwan_2018_private/colab/train-ml-models-on-googles-gpus-for-free-forever.md

 Colab is aimed at being an education and research tool for collaborating on machine learning projects.
 Colab is completely free forever.

-Using Colab doesn't need to setup, even log in.
+Using Colab doesn't need to setup, only need to log in google account.

+Colab provide k80 GPU for unlimited access of 12 hours, and unlimited times, only get disconnected after 12 hours.